b-brankovics/UNIX-for-bio/doc/unix_basics.md

 ### `echo` - display a line of text

+The `echo` command can print some text.

+    echo "some text"

+So far, we have worked with empty files.
+Let's create one with bit of text, using `echo`.

+    echo "The content of the file is one line" >text

+We have created a file `text` with a single line of text "_The content of the file is one line_" by telling the shell to put the output of the command in a file.
+This is done by using the `>` character.

+Let's create a new one and add extra text to it.

+    echo "The content of the file" >new echo "Line two" >>new

+The `>>` character is similar to `>`, but this one will append to the file, if it already exists.
+The other one replaces its previous content with the new one.

+So we can write files and add content to them.
+It is time to learn to read as well.

 ## Reading files
 ### `cat` - concatenate files and print on the standard output
+This command takes the

 ### `more` - file perusal filter for crt viewing
 ### `less` - opposite of more
 ### `head` - output the first part of files